Euphonium repertoire: Cello and bassoon

 Another source of transcribed literature lies in the cello repertoire.
 Johann Sebastian Bach's six cello suites are a cornerstone of the euphonium's advanced repertoire and have been for some time; Leonard Falcone recorded two of the bourrees several decades ago in the first volume of his "Leonard Falcone and his Baritone" series.
 Two other cello pieces that are commonly played on euphonium are Benedetto Marcello's Sonata in F major, from the Baroque era, and Julius Klengel's Concertino in C major from the Romantic era.
 Of course, some adaptation is necessary when performing cello pieces, especially in the case of multiple stops and arpeggiated chords, as well as when considering the ease of technique in certain keys for cello as opposed to euphonium.
 A few bassoon pieces are regularly performed on euphonium as well, including Mozart's Concerto in B-flat major, K. 191 and Georg Philipp Telemann's Sonata in F minor.
 Some pieces work the other way round, including Joseph Horovitz's Euphonium Concerto, which is often played on bassoon.

 Other

 Recently, there have been attempts at playing more exotic pieces that are much more difficult to adapt for euphonium, as seen in Japanese euphonist Shoichiro Hokazono's recording of Astor Piazzolla's Six Tango Etudes, originally written for flute, and which, even transposed down a major ninth, pose severe range and technical difficulties for euphonium.
+In 2024, American composer David Conte's Sonata for Double Bass and Piano was transcribed for Euphonium for Japanese euphonist Arisa Makita.